kyma-project/kyma/docs/05-technical-reference/00-architecture/evnt-01-architecture.md

 Eventing supports both Cloud Events and legacy events.
 Event Publisher Proxy converts legacy events to Cloud Events and adds the `sap.kyma.custom` prefix.

 For a Subscription Custom Resource, the fully qualified event type takes the sample form of `sap.kyma.custom.commerce.order.created.v1` or `sap.kyma.custom.commerce.Account.Root.Created.v1`.

 The event type is composed of the following components:
 - Prefix: `sap.kyma.custom`
 - Application: `commerce`
-- Event: `order.created`
+- Event: can have two or more segments separated by `.` (For example, `order.created` or `Account.Root.Created`)
 - Version: `v1`

 For publishers, the event type takes this sample form:
-- `order.created` for legacy events coming from the `commerce` application
+- `order.created` or `Account.Root.Created` for legacy events coming from the `commerce` application
-- `sap.kyma.custom.commerce.order.created.v1` for Cloud Events
+- `sap.kyma.custom.commerce.order.created.v1` or `sap.kyma.custom.commerce.AccountRoot.Created.v1` for Cloud Events.

 >**NOTE:** In case the event contains more than two segments, Eventing will combine them into two segments when creating the underlying Eventing infrastructure (For example, `Account.Root.Created` will become `AccountRoot.Created`).